Malaysia’s indigenous people protest forced conversions

 He claimed that their children were also being subjected to discrimination and bullying in government schools.

-“I would like to also emphasize that this also applies to Christian proselytizers who come into our villages to spread the Christian faith.
+“I would like to also emphasise that this also applies to Christian proselytisers who come into our villages to spread the Christian faith.
 Please leave us and our customs alone,” he said.

 The memorandum also highlighted commercial activities like logging and mining on their traditional land.
 The community discovered that there were plans by the government to build hydroelectric dams near their villages, potentially forcing them to leave their homes.